jvanderzande/ble_ip_scanner/README.md

          - /your-path/presence/app/log:/app/log
    ```

-3. Change/adapt the setting to your setup in configfile:***/your-path/presence*/app/config/config.json**.
+3. Open and change/adapt the settings to your setup in configfile:***/your-path/presence*/app/config/config.json**.
    1. Explanation of variables the json config file:

    ``` text